-The Board aims to audit to up to 20% of current APC holders each year.
+The Board aims to audit up to 40% of current APC holders each audit.
 This means that within a five-year period a practitioner can expect to be called for a recertification audit.

 It is imperative that practitioners maintain their CPD records in a timely manner, ensuring their completion and accuracy.